 How to research

 Some organisations publish rankings at institutional and/or subject level include QS World Universities, Times Higher Education and The Guardian.
 The People & Planet University League is a ranking of UK universities on their environmental and ethical performance.
-UCAS also has a wealth of support on how to choose your university course and how to apply to study in the UK.
+UCAS also has a wealth of support on how to choose your course and how to apply to study in the UK.
+The Association of Colleges site offers a map of colleges in the UK alongside links and vital information.

-University websites and prospectuses have full listings of courses on offer, details of course content and modules, and success stories of previous graduates.
-Many universities have student blogs and promotional films, and there is also lots of material created by current students about their UK experience.
+University and college websites and prospectuses have full listings of courses on offer, details of course content and modules, and success stories of previous graduates.
+Many have student blogs and promotional films, and there is also lots of material created by current students about their UK experience.

 Things to consider